By: MADDI MCGILLVRAY

 What was the most extreme or bizarre book that you had to read for this project?

 John Christopher’s The Little People takes the prize.
-Nazi leprechauns used as sex workers in Gestapo officer’s clubs who wind up seeking refuge in an Irish castle, which gets turned into a B&B. Hijinks ensue.
+Nazi leprechauns used as sex workers in Gestapo officer’s clubs who wind up seeking refuge in an Irish castle that gets turned into a B&B. Hijinks ensue.
 I can’t wait for the Pixar adaptation.

 What can we expect from Paperbacks from Hell LIVE?